telerik/kendo-themes/packages/material/README.md

 // Make all inputs components with a different background color
 $input-bg: #f0f0f0;

-// Change just the autocomplete to have white background
-$autocomplete-bg: #ffffff;

 // Make the border of the grid black and slightly ticker
 $grid-border-width: 2px;
 $grid-border: #000000;